emqx/cloud-docs/en_US/faq/normal_b.md

 ## How to bind a domain name？

-When you create a deployment in EMQX Cloud, you will be given an MQTT connection address, which is displayed as an IP in the Professional deployment and as a second-level domain ending in emqx.cloud in the Standard deployment.
+When you create a deployment in EMQX Cloud, you will be given an MQTT connection address, which is displayed as a domain in the deployment.

-You may already have your own domain and would like to be able to bind to your own domain.
+You may already have your own domain and would like to be able to bind to it.

 > Note: mqtts and wss ports will not be available on Standard after the domain is bound.

 ### Steps

-1. Let's assume you have the top-level domain abc.com and want to access the MQTT service as mqtt.abc.com, and your deployment on EMQX Cloud has a connection address of 123.123.123.123.
+1. Let's assume you have the top-level domain abc.com and want to access the MQTT service as mqtt.abc.com, and your deployment on EMQX Cloud has a connection address of xxx.emqx.cloud.

-2. Point the A record from mqtt.abc.com to 123.123.123.123 in your domain setting panel.
+2. Point the CNAME record from mqtt.abc.com to xxx.emqx.cloud in your domain settings panel.

-    > Note: If you choose Standard Plan, you will need to point the CNAME record from mqtt.abc.com to 123.123.123.123

 3. Once the DNS resolution has taken effect, you can connect to the MQTT service via mqtt.abc.com.